peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 ### Folder synchronization with Syncthing

-The steps to install Syncthing from package maintainer's repo are similar:
+The steps to install Syncthing from the package maintainer's repo are similar:

 ```
 curl -L -o /etc/apt/keyrings/syncthing-archive-keyring.gpg https://syncthing.net/release-key.gpg